 Sweat dripping from my brow, I head back towards home.
-Dinodas bounds towards me, walking on the customary left side as we stroll.
-My hand reaches up to scratch that comfortable spot right behind his ear.
+Dinodas bounds towards me, shifting to walk on the customary left side as we stroll.
+My hand reaches up to scratch that comfortable spot behind his ear.
 It’s an instinctive move now, for both of us.

 We’re kin for many years now, this massive hound and little me, a halfling from Kirtin, just off Slope.

 On certain days in the field he’s closer to me than others.
 On rising full Glibbon he knows I’m going to cut wood and brush.
 The physical exertion helps me focus, or unfocus — whatever.
 Those things that happened down Slope, and the years after, normally sit back in my head, but since the Hornjaws started visiting on full moons I’m unable to avoid the thoughts.